falcosecurity/falco-website/content/en/docs/setup/packages.md

 If you need to switch from one service to another, ensure that the current service is properly stopped before starting the new one.
 This can be done by using the appropriate service management commands for your system (e.g., `systemctl stop <service_name>` and `systemctl start <new_service_name>`).

-For example, if you want to use the service for the eBPF probe driver:
+For example, if you want to use the service for the {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}}:

 1. Type `systemctl list-units | grep falco` to check that no unit is running.
 Stop the current services, if any.

 2. Now you have to decide whether you want the Falcoctl service running together with the Falco one.
 If yes you don't have to do anything, else you will need to mask the Falcoctl service with `systemctl mask falcoctl-artifact-follow.service`.
-As pointed out [in this section](/docs/getting-started/installation/#rule-update) the Falcoctl service is strictly related to the Falco one so if you don't mask it, it will be started together with the Falco service.
+The Falcoctl service is strictly related to the Falco one so if you don't mask it, it will be started together with the Falco service.

-3. Type `falcoctl driver config --type ebpf` to configure Falco to use eBPF driver, then `falcoctl driver install` to download/compile the eBPF probe.
+3. Type `falcoctl driver config --type ebpf` to configure Falco to use {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}}, then `falcoctl driver install` to download/compile the eBPF probe.

 4. Now running `systemctl start falco-bpf.service` and typing `systemctl list-units | grep falco` you should see something like that (supposing you didn't mask the Falcoctl service):